second-state/SSVMRPC/documentation/specifications/http_post_specification.md

 		},
 		"function": {
-			"name": "add", // function name as per wat file "arguments": [2, 2] // valid arguments of the function, in the correct order },
+			"name": "add", // function name as per wat file "arguments": ["2", "2"] // // String only - these are valid arguments of the function, in the correct order.
+Their types are defined below in the argument types section
+		},
 		"modules": ["ewasm"], // can be blank or list as many modules as required "storage": {          // calling code passed in the current state